liamzebedee/gigcove/README.md

 ## Install
 You should be running a Linux-based system to host GigCove.
  1. Install Docker, [Fig](http://fig.sh). `pip install docker-compose==1.1.0-rc2`
- 2. Run `sudo docker-compose build`
+ 2. Run `docker-compose build`
- 3. `sudo docker-compose up --no-build`
+ 3. `docker-compose up --no-build`
  3. Cache the Bundler gems (see below)
  4. Cache the Node packages

 ### Bundler Gem caching
-Run `fig run web bundle package` to store the gems to your local machine cache, such that when you rebuild the Docker image it doesn't need to redownload all of these gems
+Run `docker-compose run api bundle package` to store the gems to your local machine cache, such that when you rebuild the Docker image it doesn't need to redownload all of these gems

 ## Deployment
 ### Creating remote Git server